 1. Arts Centre Melbourne

 Home to the State Theatre, Playhouse and Fairfax Studio, the Arts Centre is also houses the Australian Music Vault, a free exhibition showcasing Australia’s music scene.Discover more about Arts Centre Melbourne

 2. Hamer Hall

-Built in 1929 as a grand picture palace, the Forum also spent some time as a Christian revival centre.
-Today, it’s one of the best places in Australia to see live music.
+Built in 1929, today the Forum is one of the best places in Australia to see live music.

-5. AC/DC Lane
+4. AC/DC Lane

 AC/DC Lane was the first street in Australia named after a rock band.
 As street-naming rules don’t allow the use of a forward-slash, City of Melbourne retrofitted the giant lightning bolt you see today.

 5. Cherry Bar